monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 Multidimensional representation analysis examines whether demographic groups are adequately represented in the dataset.

-Steps include:
+**1. Comparison of dataset demographics to reference populations**

-**1. Compare dataset demographics with reference populations**
+This means checking if your dataset reflects the real-world population.

-Possible references include:
+Compare the distribution of groups in dataset with a trusted reference, such as:

-- census data
+- Census data
-- industry benchmarks
+- Official statistics
-- application-specific populations
+- Domain benchmarks _(e.g., hospital patient statistics)_.

 **2. Identify representation gaps**